Thyroid Disorder Treatment

 - The blood calcium level rises in a condition known as hypercalcemia.
 The bones lose calcium (osteoporosis) while the body absorbs too much calcium from food.
 Calcium levels may also increase in the urine, leading to kidney stones.

 - A benign tumor called an adenoma usually forms on the overproducing parathyroid gland.
 It is important to note that benign tumors are not cancerous and that hyperparathyroidism is only very rarely associated with cancer.

-Hyperparathyroidism is twice as common in women as in men, and the risk increases with age.
+twice as common in women as in men, and the risk increases with age.
 In most cases, the cause of hyperparathyroidism is not known.
 Symptoms are often subtle and may include: